Page last reviewed: December, 2025

 What is the Family Home Guarantee?

-What is the Regional First Home Buyer Support Scheme?
+What is the First Home Super Saver (FHSS) Scheme?

 What are some potential drawbacks to using government grants for home buying?

-How can I apply for first-home buyer government grants to buy first home?
+How can I apply for first-home buyer government grants?

 How can a mortgage broker assist me in the home-buying process?